 - Increased stability in one’s home life

-Treatment for co-occurring disorders must always take into consideration all the needs of an individual.
-Further, the professionals must use this information to develop an individualized treatment plan for each client in need.
-Dual diagnosis treatment can never be one-size-fits-all.
-The best dual diagnosis treatment centers will assess one’s mental, physical, emotional, social, and even legal needs.
-They will take into consideration whether an individual is in the workforce, or in school, as well as gender-specific experiences to create a tailored treatment plan that can bring stability and health back to a person’s life.
+Clinical professionals must evaluate all needs and develop an individualized treatment plan for each client in need.
+Dual diagnosis treatment programs differ for everyone.
+The best will assess one’s mental, physical, emotional, social, and even legal needs.
+They will take into consideration whether an individual is in the workforce or in school, as well as gender-specific experiences, to create a tailored treatment plan that can bring stability and health back to a person’s life.

 Additionally, the best programs will ensure that clients have access to multiple treatment formats, such as individual, group, family, and peer support, as they move through the stages of treatment.
 This will ensure that they are exposed to all methods and are able to find an approach that works well for them.